epfl-ada/ada-2021-project-palomamo/docs/_posts/2021-12-16-our-data-story.md

 {% include perc_female_uk_means.html %}
 _This disparity remains more or less constant throughout the 5-year span with an average between … and …..
 Females are best represented in **Daily Mail** and **Daily Star** which are both tabloid newspapers._

 Overall it is difficult to establish a link between certain types of newspapers and how they represent women.
-There seems to be a general state of mind of the publisher in each journal which is not necessarily related to their content.
+There seems to be a general tendency for the publisher in each journal which is not necessarily related to their content.

 *But are women the only gender underrepresented?*